JiaShengg/General-Assembly-Projects/project_5/README.md

 ## Problem Statement
 The Great Energy Predictor III from ASHRAE aims to develop counterfactual models for predicting energy across four energy types (electricity, chilledwater, steam, hotwater) based on historic usage rates and observed weather.
 Energy savings can then calculated by computing the new energy consumption after retrofit to the old building's modeled values.
 Findings of this study will be used to improve estimations of these energy-saving initiatives, allowing large-scale investors and financial institutions to be more willing to invest in building efficiencies.

 The datasets contain 2,380 hourly energy meter readings from 1,448 buildings in 16 distinct locations throughout the world, with a total of 20 million observations (2016) in the train dataset and 41 million in the test dataset (2017-2019).
-The evaluation metric for this study will be Root Mean Squared Logarithmic Error (RMSE), which can tell us about the standard deviation or spread of the residuals.
+The evaluation metric for this study will be Root Mean Squared Logarithmic Error (RMSLE), which can tell us about the standard deviation or spread of the residuals.

 ---